isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Responsive Website Design to Elevate Customer Experience and Enhance Conversions.md

 for SMEs to pivot their brick-and-mortar businesses into the digital space.
 With his expertise, a local retailer successfully redesigned its business model, ranked number one on Google, and achieved more than three million dollars in e-commerce sales.
-In another instance, he helped a local F&B SME to rise to the top ranking and triple its annual revenue.
+In another instance, he helped a local F&amp;B SME to rise to the top ranking and triple its annual revenue.
 Jayden is an experienced professional in SEO, digital marketing, and e-commerce development.
 Over the years, he has built a staunch customer portfolio and a successful team in Singapore and Malaysia.
 His agency, NightOwl SEO, has